The steps below guide you through the Portal for ArcGIS installation process.

 If you encounter an error during the installation

-If you encounter a failure during the installation, you can review the logs to help you troubleshoot.
+If you encounter a failure during the installation, you can review the logs to help you troubleshoot the problem.
 When doing this, first determine if you can access the ArcGIS Portal Directory.
 If you can, query the logs and review the messages.
 If not, review the log messages on disk.
 To access the logs on disk, browse to the logs directory and open the most recent log file (for example, C:\arcgisportal\logs\<machine name>\portal\portal-20150101.095803-8596-0.0.log).
 If necessary, you can share this information with Esri Support.

 If your portal machine has multiple NIC cards or DNS entries

-ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a DNS name server.
-If you installed Portal for ArcGIS on such a machine, you may want to identify which IP address or hostname the portal should use for network communication.
-This is done by editing an existing file and adding a new file into the portal's installation directory, which by default is C:\Program Files\ArcGIS\Portal.
+ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a domain name system (DNS) server.
+If you installed Portal for ArcGIS on such a machine, you may want to identify the IP address or hostname the portal should use for network communication.
+This is done by editing an existing file and adding a new file to the portal's installation directory, which, by default, is C:\Program Files\ArcGIS\Portal.

 Perform these steps immediately after installation, prior to creating the initial administrative account and portal site.

 - Log in to the machine where Portal for ArcGIS is installed.
-Navigate to the folder <Portal installation directory>\framework\etc. Create a new file named hostname.properties, with appropriate permissions, inside this folder.
+Browse to the <Portal installation directory>\framework\etc folder.
+Create a file named hostname.properties, with appropriate permissions, in this folder.

 In some cases, such as when a host name is the same for multiple interfaces, you should instead specify the IP address of the interface you want ArcGIS Server to use for network communication.
 The syntax is hostname=<IP address>.